 The broad range of thematically organised documents from selected libraries provides an excellent opportunity for comparative study and research.
-Manuscripts, printed works and illustrations combine to address the key issues from both masculine and feminine perspectives.
-They are indexed to provide ready accessibility for students across all five sections.
+Manuscripts, printed works and illustrations combine to address key issues from masculine and feminine perspectives, power-structures attached to gender and the study of sex and gender.
+They are indexed to provide ready accessibility for students across all five themes.

 - Conduct and Politeness

 - Education and Sensibility